A Truly Andean Experience

 After your incredible guided tour of the citadel, you’ll have the chance to enjoy one of the additional hikes up Huayna Picchu Mountain (2,720 m / 8,924 ft) or Machu Picchu Mountain (3,000 m / 9,843 ft); these tickets must be booked in advance.
 You’ll be able to contemplate an incredible view over the citadel of Machu Picchu, one of the best panoramas in the world.

 You need to ensure you come back down to Aguas Calientes to enjoy some lunch before you catch the train back to Ollantaytambo.
 Your train time will depend on availability.
-In Ollantaytambo, our private transport will be awaiting you to transport you back to your accommodation in Cusco.
+In Ollantaytambo, our private transport will await you to transport you back to your accommodation in Cusco.
 You’ll now be able to enjoy a well-deserved rest, although your heart will be soaring high in the Andes like a condor for years to come.

 What Is Included?